Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - Return, Frustration and Hidden Power now show their real power in the Pokemon Summary
  - Hidden Power now shows its real type and category in the Pokemon Summary and the in-battle menu
  - Added a Shortcuts menu (Accesible by pressing R), which has quick access to: Repels, Sweet Scent, Auto Run, Exit Dungeon (Dig/Escape Rope), and Fast Travel (Fly/Teleport)
+## Rematch mechanic:
+- The steps count used to track trainer rematches now only resets if a new rematch is generated.

 # Pokemon changes
  - Pokemon that evolve through trading now also evolve by leveling up while knowing a specific move: